 The 2014-15 season demonstrated the PBC's quality to competition and academics across all sports.
 PBC teams in women's cross country, men's golf, men's and women's tennis, softball and men's and women's track and field all advanced to the final site of NCAA national competition.
 PBC schools hosted NCAA regionals in men's and women's cross country, women's golf, softball, men's and women's soccer and tennis.
 Additionally, PBC teams were ranked #1 in the nation in men's soccer, women's tennis, women's golf and softball.

-Academically, USC Aiken's Diego Zegarra won the NCAA Elite 89 award in men's tennis, becoming the third PBC individual to ever claim that honor.
+Academically, Lander's Diego Zegarra won the NCAA Elite 89 award in men's tennis, becoming the third PBC individual to ever claim that honor.
 The conference also moved into the third year of its own Elite 15 Awards and had record numbers of honorees on All-Academic teams and the Presidential Honor Roll.

 The seven charter members of the conference were Armstrong State University, Columbus State University, Francis Marion University, Georgia College, Lander University, USC Aiken and USC Upstate.
 The name Peach Belt Athletic Conference was adopted in January of 1990 and modified to Peach Belt Conference in May of 2000.